supaorg/supa/docs/dev/proposals/sidebar-opener-in-ttabs.md

-# Sidebar Opener Button in Ttabs Panel Proposal
+# Sidebar Toggle Button in Ttabs Panel Proposal

 ## Overview
-This proposal outlines adding a sidebar opener button to the ttabs panel in the Supa application, allowing users to open the sidebar from the tabs interface when the sidebar is closed.
+This proposal outlines adding a sidebar toggle button to the ttabs panel in the Supa application, allowing users to open or close the sidebar from the tabs interface.

 ## Usage Example
 After implementation, we'll be able to add UI components to panels in a simple, declarative way: